 For all dismissals, the Title IX Coordinator will provide the parties with a written notice explaining their decision.
-Thereafter, if the complaint is not dismissed, the investigation process the Title IX Investigator will begin the investigation to reach a formal resolution.
+Thereafter, if the complaint is not dismissed, the Investigator will begin the investigation process until a to reach a formal resolution is reached.

-12.3.1 Alternative Resolution
+12.1.3.1 NOTICE